wild-devops/pwshake/doc/templates.md

     tasks:
       # execute cmd.exe shell command on Windows host
       - cmd: 'dir /b'
-      # ensure that given directory exists in the current work_dir
+      # ensure that given directory exists in the current {{work_dir}}
       - directory: .test_results
-      # iterates items: elements and pass each of them to the action: as Powershell command or template call
+      # iterates 'items:' elements and pass each of them to the 'action:' as Powershell command or template call
       - each:
           items:
           - Hello
           - PWSHAKE
           action: echo $_
-      # writes text to stdout
+      # writes text to host output
       - echo: 'Hello PWSHAKE!'
-      # writes text to the given file by path:, content: and optionally encoding: values
+      # writes text to the given file by 'path:', 'content:' and optionally 'encoding:' values
       - file:
           path: 'test.json'
           content: '{"I":"m","a":"test"}'
           encoding: Ascii # default is UTF8
-      # performs git checkout from the given source: repo to the relational target: directory
+      # performs git checkout from the given 'source:' repo to the relational 'target:' directory
       - git:
           source: https://github.com/wild-devops/pwshake.git
           ref: v1.0.0